Beryllium bromide

 Beryllium bromide is the chemical compound with the formula BeBr2.
 It is very hygroscopic and dissolves well in water.
-The compound is a polymer with tetrahedral coordinated Be centres.
+The Be(2+) cation, which is relevant to BeBr2, is characterized by the highest known charge density (Z/r = 6.45), making it one of the hardest cations and a very strong Lewis acid.

 Preparation and reactions

 It can be prepared by reacting beryllium metal with elemental bromine at temperatures of 500 °C to 700 °C: